About My Practice

-Beth is an experienced trial attorney, having second-chaired nine trials in the past five years.
+Beth is an experienced trial attorney, having second-chaired 10 trials in the past nine years.
 Additionally, Beth represents clients in appellate matters, and employees in severance agreement matters.
 During law school Beth worked for the AARP Legal Counsel for the Elderly in Washington, D.C. and the Family Law Self-Help Center in Anchorage, Alaska.

 How I Help